moshix/minesweeper/README.md

 **Coordinate Conversion**

+You can read the cursor position at the time the user pressed an AID key.
+This is helpful so the user can point at a row or column (or row and column) and you can then take action depending what the user is pointing the cursor at.
+In our game the user will put the cursor at the cell they want to uncover.

-Since teh game board doesn't start at (0,0) and cells span multple characters, you must convert screen coordinates to board coordinates:
+Since the game board doesn't start at (0,0) and cells span multple characters, you must convert screen coordinates to board coordinates:

 ```go
 // Board starts at (boardStartRow, boardStartCol)